15 Internet

 By Dave Bostwick

-A little more than a decade ago, I taught a lesson about web searches to a group of graduating high school seniors who were using their own smartphones to experiment in class.
+A little less than a decade ago, I taught a lesson about web searches to a group of graduating high school seniors who were using their own smartphones to experiment in class.
 I wanted to show them that Google search results often varied depending on data that Google had collected about individual users (and this is true for many platforms beyond Google).

 Letters of the word "panthers"At one point, I asked students to type their school mascot for a Google search.
 Several students attended a school with the panthers as their mascot, so they did a one-word search for panthers.
 The results were fascinating.